uladzislau-varabei/progressively_growing_gan/README.md

 To get maximum performance one should prefer training each model in a separate process (`single_process_training` in `train.py`), as in this case all GPU resources are released after process is finished.  <br>
+Another way to incease performance is to use mixed precision training, which not just speeds operations up (especially on Nvidia cards with compute capability 7.0 or higher, e.g. Turing GPUs), but also allows to increase batch size. <br>
 *Note:* for now restoring/saving optimizer state is not implemented, so if optimizers states should not be reset a model must be trained in a single process.
 By default models in official implementation reset oprimizer state for new level of details.

 ## GPU memory usage